codurance/site/_posts/2016-05-11-aws-lambdas.md

   return "Hello World!"
 ```

-or like the following in Java.
+or like the following in Java:

 ```java
 package example;